 let count =3let message: Stringif count ==1 { message ="You have 1 unread message"} else { message ="You have \(count) unread messages"}

-This works in English, but breaks localization:
+This logic works in English, but breaks localization.
+Many languages use different plural forms and sentence structures.

 Just like with static and plural text, use NSLocalizedString in your code to mark dynamic content for translation.
 This includes names, numbers, or other variables.
 Avoid splitting up or concatenating sentences.